 Studying abroad was a truly eye-opening, life-changing experience for me.
 I was immersed in Costa Rican culture and the Spanish language, and I learned to think more globally.
 I was humbled when I came to realize how narrow my thinking had been prior.

 The Latin American and Latinx studies - culture and society emphasis major will provide you with a broad, solid grounding in the culture, politics, economics and social life of Latin America and Latinx populations in the U.S. today and in the past.
 Students gain an understanding of the region and its people, develop skills in critical thinking, and discuss and evaluate broad issues from interdisciplinary perspectives.

 The major is sometimes paired with other majors, including geography, social work, history, chemistry, English, business or Spanish, providing students with even more career opportunities.
 A Peace Corps Certificate is also available.

-Classes for Latin American and Latinx studies - culture and society emphasis majors may include:
+What classes do Latin American and Latinx studies - culture and society emphasis majors take?